nomad-dormouse/mnist-digit-recognizer/local/README.md

 - **Docker not running**: Ensure Docker Desktop is running
 - **Port conflicts**: Check if port 8501 is already in use by another application
 - **Configuration issues**: Verify environment variables in `.env`
+- **Missing model**: The model file is included in the repository, but if missing, you'll need to train it

 ## Monitoring and Tools